Zach McKinstry Preview, Player Props: Tigers vs. Cubs

-Zach McKinstry -- 1-for-3 in his last game -- will be in action for the Detroit Tigers against the Chicago Cubs, with Javier Assad on the hill, on August 21 at 6:40 PM ET.
+The Detroit Tigers, including Zach McKinstry (.235 slugging percentage in past 10 games, including zero homers), take on starter Jameson Taillon and the Chicago Cubs at Comerica Park, Wednesday at 1:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Guardians.
+He had a one-hit showing in his previous game (1-for-2) against the Cubs.

 Zach McKinstry Game Info & Props vs. the Cubs